fIammabIe/fIammabIe/README.md

 uncomf with ;; kys jokes, overly sexual jokes/art

-HEAVY dni on smoked x burnt cheese ;; one reason is because they look like brothers
+HEAVY dni on smoked x burnt cheese ;; one reason is because im a heavy smoked cheese kin😳 and overall i just kind of see the two as more brotehrz than lovers

 ^^ please use tonetags at times -_-" i am pretty slow to understand